- December 19, 2016

 Now multiply a shocking tab like this one by the top 100 law schools that are doing a less egregious version of the exact same thing.
 I agree that Congress had no idea what it was doing when it passed PSLF, and I think law schools that take advantage of the system like Georgetown does will hasten the realization in Congress that something must change.
 Perhaps then the perpetual tuition increases will stop.

-My business model here at Student Loan Planner, LLC is helping people conquer huge student loans with flat fee consultations.
-In the first few months of this startup’s existence, I’ve consulted with over 100 people with $25 million in student debt.
+My business model here at Student Loan Planner, LLC is helping lawyers conquer huge student loans with flat fee consultations.
 I perform a holistic loan analysis to see what your best available repayment options are and simulate what the future looks like, including how to plan for a potential massive tax penalty.
-If you are facing a six figure student debt burden, I urge you to contact me at firstname.lastname@example.org to learn more about my services.